 The Division I athletic program in 21 sports includes Men: basketball, baseball, cross country, lacrosse, ice hockey, tennis, and soccer.
 Women: acrobatics & tumbling, basketball, softball, cross country and track (indoor and outdoor), field hockey, golf, ice hockey, lacrosse, rugby, soccer, tennis and volleyball.
 Quinnipiac competes in the MAAC (Metro Atlantic Athletic Conference) in most sports and the ECAC in men's and women's ice hockey.

-Athletic facilities include a multi-purpose gymnasium, two fully-equipped fitness centers, dance/yoga studios, tennis courts, a 24,000-square-foot recreation center with an indoor track, and a sports center with twin 3500-seat arenas for ice hockey and basketball.
+Athletic facilities include a multi-purpose gymnasium, two fully-equipped fitness centers, a Spinning studio, dance/yoga studios, tennis courts, a 24,000-square-foot recreation center with an indoor track, and a sports center with twin 3500-seat arenas for ice hockey and basketball.

 Students at the school “value the closeness of our community and bringing everyone together,” according to a student.
 The campus is “just plain gorgeous” (“When I came to this school I got the ’wedding dress feeling,’” says a student.), and there’s a lot going on there, too.
 “Campus life is awesome!”
 There are “so many ways” of getting involved: “numerous clubs and activities, supporting the athletic teams, intramural sports, and much more.”
 The student body is “heavily devoted” to the subjects they are involved in, and everywhere you look “friendly faces” are taking advantage of the “very programmed schedule” of events.
 A “good majority of the students here like to party hard Thursday through Saturday night,” but if you don’t like to drink or go out, the programming board “does an excellent job providing events on campus such as casino night, drive-in movies, stand-up comics, games, etc.”